toashd/stego/README.md

 ## Related Work

 Tools
-* [Steghide](http://steghide.sourceforge.net/) is a steganography program that is able to hide data in various kinds of image- and audio-files.
-The color- respectivly sample-frequencies are not changed thus making the embedding resistant against first-order statistical tests.
+* [Steghide](http://steghide.sourceforge.net/) - steganography program that is able to hide data in various kinds of image- and audio-files
 * [Stegano.js](https://github.com/tuseroni/stegano.js) - steganographic encoder and decoder for javascript

 Papers